Find & Cancel Forgotten Subscriptions Before They Auto-Renew

 Yes.
 Freelancers and solopreneurs accumulate SaaS subscriptions — Canva, Adobe, Zoom, Slack, hosting, AI tools — many of which are deductible.
 ExpenseBot's Subscription Auditor catches the ones you forgot AND maps them to Schedule C (US) or T2125 (Canada) categories so they actually save you money at tax time.

-Free for 60 days.
+Free trial.
 No credit card.
 Subscription Auditor unlocks on your first Gmail scan or forwarded receipt batch.
+When a price goes up, you'll know — and you'll know what to do about it.

 Audit My Subscriptions Free →